ca-webdev/exchange-backend-java/README.md

 }
 ```

-[not yet implemented] If the order is successfully cancelled, the status of the order will be changed to Cancelled in the websocket topic `/topic/orderupdates`
+If the order is successfully cancelled, the order status will be changed to Cancelled in the websocket topic `/topic/orderupdates`